shermanloan/scejson-doc/doc/module-loan.md

 accrual codes and their descriptions for the meanings of each code.

 Add-On interest methods 401...406 have restrictions that apply.
-Only equal payment loans with one AccrualConfig element may use add-on interest.
+Only equal payment loans with one AccrualConfig object may use add-on interest.
 In addition, construction loans may not be used with add-on interest.
 Also, any protection products requested must also be single premium.